35+ Resume Objective Examples and How to Write One

-“Seeking a permanent office clerk position in a team-based environment where I am able to apply my superb communication, time management skills, and knowledge to complete detail-oriented work that will benefit both employees and clients.”
+“Seeking a permanent office clerk position in a team-based environment.
+One where I can apply my superb communication and time management skills.
+And apply knowledge to complete detail-oriented work that will benefit both employees and clients.”

-“Office clerk with X years of experience working in a variety of officer settings looking to obtain a role where I can combine my customer service and administrative skills to make a positive impact.”
+“Office clerk with X years of experience working in a variety of office settings.
+Looking to obtain a role where I can combine my customer service and administrative skills to make a positive impact.”

 Medical Assistant Resume Objectives

-“To obtain a medical assistant position where I can apply my administrative and clinical skills in a setting that allows me to grow as a professional and positively contribute to the patient experience.”
+“To obtain a medical assistant position.
+One where I can apply my administrative and clinical skills in a setting that allows me to grow as a professional.
+And positively contribute to the patient experience.”

 Computer Science Resume Objectives

-“Computer science professional seeking a challenging role within a company that allows me to utilize my critical thinking and analytical skills in both an independent and team setting to solve problems.”
+“Computer science professional seeking a challenging role.
+A role within a company that allows me to utilize my critical thinking and analytical skills in both an independent and team setting.
+And to solve problems.”

-“Creative, critical, and eager computer science professional looking to secure a role with COMPANY to apply my X years of computer science skills and experience, making a positive contribution to the company overall.”
+“Creative, critical, and eager computer science professional.
+Looking to secure a role with the COMPANY to apply my X years of computer science skills and experience.
+And to be making a positive contribution to the company overall.”

 CNA Resume Objectives

-“To obtain a CNA position where I am able to apply my clinical skills in a setting that allows me to grow as a professional and positively contribute to the patient experience.”
+“To obtain a CNA position where I can apply my clinical skills.
+In a setting that allows me to grow as a professional.
+And positively contribute to the patient experience.”